Berlin Consortium for German Studies

 Berlin, the capital of the unified German Federal Republic, is a vibrant city of around three and a half million people.
 A city of great historical significance, it offers many cultural attractions, including theater, cabarets, art museums, and galleries.

-Students will receive assistance in selecting and registering for courses from the 2014-15 Academic Director, Mark Anderson, professor of Germanic languages at Columbia University, and the Resident Director, Dr. Carmen Müller.
+Students will receive assistance in selecting and registering for courses from the Academic Director and Resident Director, Dr. Carmen Müller.
 Students will also receive assistance from Princeton’s Office of International Programs in making preliminary course selections that complement and build on work already completed at Princeton.
 Comments about courses from past participants are also helpful in selecting courses and can be found in the Office of International Programs.

 For a full list of available courses, see the academics section of the BCGS website.

-B average in the fall and spring preceding the semester abroad (Princeton requirement).
-Applicants should be good speakers of German and must have completed German 107 or above (or the equivalent).
+Students must have a B average in the fall and spring preceding the semester abroad and must have completed German 107 or above.

 Grading & Credits: